iamdoulat/LCMS/README.md

 ### User Permissions & Management

-LC Vision is built for teams, with a robust and flexible role-based access control (RBAC) system.
+LCMS is built for teams, with a robust and flexible role-based access control (RBAC) system.

 *   **Granular Roles**: Assign users specific roles like `Super Admin`, `Admin`, `Store Manager`, `Service`, `DemoManager`, or `Viewer`, each with precisely defined permissions.
 *   **Secure Access**: Users only see and interact with the modules and data relevant to their role, ensuring data integrity and security.